sphinx-contrib/confluencebuilder/doc/guide-sso.rst

 Confluence Authentication Token
 -------------------------------

-Users be using either an API token (Confluence Cloud) or personal access token (PAT; Confluence Data Center) for authenticating with Confluence.
+Users should be using either an API token (Confluence Cloud) or personal access token (PAT; Confluence Data Center) for authenticating with Confluence.
 This means that :lref:`confluence_api_token` (along with :lref:`confluence_server_user`) should be used in a Confluence Cloud